 The Tax Department produces and makes available an informational flier providing certain information for consumers about their rights regarding tax preparers.
-The flier is Publication 135, Consumer Bill of Rights Regarding Tax Preparers, and it is available on the Tax Department Web site.
+The flier is Publication 135, Consumer Bill of Rights Regarding Tax Preparers, and it is available on our Web site.